AdrianaCaetano/CS433-OperatingSystems/Prog2/README.md

 Your program should implement I - IV parts of the project, namely:

+  1. Simulating a Unix shell
-  1. Creating the child process and executing the command in the child
+  2. Creating the child process and executing the command in the child
-  2. Providing a history feature
+  3. Providing a history feature
-  3. Adding support of input and output redirection
+  4. Adding support of input and output redirection

 You may earn extra credits by implementing “Part V. Communication via a Pipe” in your program.